Can I Use Lube While Pregnant?

 - Paraben-free: Parabens are essentially preservatives, and a Harvard University study has raised concerns regarding their potential link to infertility.

 Time to conception is determined by various factors including age, medical, and pregnancy history as well as lifestyle factors.
 In addition, more randomized controlled trials are needed to truly assess lubricants and pregnancy rates.
 With that in mind, there are lubricants with pH-altering properties that may negatively affect sperm, thus ultimately interfering with baby-making efforts.
-And while various market formulations exist such as sperm friendly and non spermicidal, fertility-friendly lubricant is the only FDA-cleared option when TTC.
+(Find out what the pH of fertility-friendly lubricant should be) And while various market formulations exist such as sperm-friendly and non spermicidal, fertility-friendly lubricant is the only FDA-cleared option when TTC.

 As you can see, there are many factors to consider when it comes to lubes during pregnancy.
-One factor which is often overlooked—but not underappreciated during pregnancy—is ease of use!
+One factor which is often overlooked—but not under appreciated during pregnancy—is ease of use!
 As pregnancy progresses, lube application can become increasingly difficult, as can tying shoes, shaving, and painting toes!
 I’d recommend considering a user-friendly lube that is applicator-free to reduce this common hassle.
+Natalist offers an easy-to-use, water-based, fertility-friendly lubricant that may also be safe for use during pregnancy!
+We always suggest speaking to your healthcare provider before the use of any new products when pregnant or breastfeeding.